Analytic ability is a term used in Sternberg’s theory of intelligence, which is the ability to analyze problems and generate different solutions

 Related Articles

-Triarchic at psychology-glossary.com■■■
+Triarchic at psychology-glossary.com■■■■■■■

 Triarchic means "governed by three (3)".
 Descriptive of Robert Sternberg's view that intellectual functioning . . .
 Read More

-Robert J. Sternberg at psychology-glossary.com■■■
+Robert J. Sternberg at psychology-glossary.com■■■■■

 Robert J. Sternberg is a Cognitive Psychologist who is well-known for his Triarchic Theory of Intelligence. . . .
 Read More

-Artificial intelligence at psychology-glossary.com■■■
+Multiple intelligence at psychology-glossary.com■■■■

-Artificial intelligence (AI) refers to the field of study in which computer programs are designed to . . .
+Multiple intelligence refers to the theory that intelligence is actually composed of seven different . . .
 Read More

-Crystallized intelligence at psychology-glossary.com■■■
+Empty Love at psychology-glossary.com■■■

-Componential Intelligence at psychology-glossary.com■■■
+Fast-twitch at psychology-glossary.com■■■